ananya-donepudi/Adsparkx-Persona-Adaptive-Customer-Support-Agent/README.md

-# Persona-Adaptive Customer Support Agent
+# Persona-Adaptive Customer Support Agent: https://adsparkx-persona-adaptive-customer-support-agent-nkc3qz6ck2xag.streamlit.app/

 A Streamlit demo that classifies a user message as `Tech`, `Frustrated`, or `Exec`, retrieves relevant support chunks from a local Chroma vector database, generates a persona-adapted response with Gemini, and escalates low-confidence or sensitive cases to a human handoff JSON.